Building a CPU Graph for Waybar

 • 50%+: 4 dots (high usage)

-Waybar Integration
+Waybar Integration Link to this section

 I then created a custom Waybar module to render the graph in my top bar.
 I added a toggle mode to hide the graph, and a tool-tip to show the instantaneous per-core CPU usage: